 I am originally from Annecy where I lived until I was 18 and after spending a year in Lyon, I arrived in Paris.
 I was doing a bachelor's degree in photography and I pretty quickly stopped my studies because I didn't have the means to continue them while living in Paris, which is an expensive city.

 I had to find a job.
-I was a saleswoman in a store in Saint Paul, in le Marais and I fell in love with the neighborhood.
+I was a saleswoman in a store in Saint Paul, in the Marais and I fell in love with the neighborhood.
 From there, I was determined to find my way and make a place for myself in this city.
 I worked to accumulate savings and thus give myself a sabbatical year in order to launch projects.
 It was my fixed idea.

 I opened a vintage account on Instagram and started posting, but quietly, without telling my friends.
 My boyfriend pushed me down this path, he said I had potential.
 With this trust he placed in me, I created my account in January.
 I waited until I had 10 subscribers to talk about it.
 This happened in March, only 000 months after starting.
 Amazing !